 Spice in Indonesian and Manadonese Cuisine

 Indonesia is well known for its spicy cuisine and the people of North Sulawesi boast some of the liveliest dishes across the archipelago.
 That doesn’t mean that every dish is packed with fiery flavors though, in fact, quite the opposite.
 Many of the region’s best known dishes offer a fragrant, and often delicate, mix of herbs and spices without heat.
 Classic Manadonese ingredients include shallots, garlic, ginger, turmeric, coconut, candlenut, star anise, cloves, and of course, chili.
-The chili within the dish is utilised for its fruity flavor and not only its heat; but what really packs a punch in Manadonese cuisine is the accompanying ‘sambal goreng’ – a traditional Indonesian chili sauce.
+The chili within the dish is utilised for its fruity flavor and not only its heat; but what really packs a punch in Manadonese cuisine is the accompanying ‘sambal goreng’ – an Indonesian traditional chili sauce.

 There are countless different variations of sambal in Indonesia from those which use fresh herbs and spices to those which incorporate more robust flavors such as smoked fish.
 One of the most traditional ‘sambals’ in Indonesia is ‘Sambal Goreng’ and this is a firm favorite at Lembeh Resort.
 ‘Goreng’ refers to the preparation method of combining the ingredients in a large, wok style pan with coconut oil and cooking them down until they are reduced enough to produce a rich, thick chutney-like sauce.

 Lembeh Resort’s Sambal Goreng

 Our sambal goreng is always a big hit with guests who like to add a little extra heat and traditional flavor to their dishes – and it’s easy to make at home.
 If you’d like to recreate the flavors of Lembeh, this is our chef’s favorite recipe.